We found 13 orthopedic surgeons near Coos Bay, OR.

 Clinical interests: Knee Problems, Arthroscopic Surgery, Surgical Procedures, Hip Problems, Shoulder Problems, ...
 (Read more)

-Dr. Aleksandar Curcin's specialties are spine surgery and orthopedics/orthopedic surgery.
-He practices in Coos Bay, OR.
-His patients gave him an average rating of 3.0 out of 5 stars.
-He takes Medicare insurance.
-Dr. Curcin's education and training includes medical school at the University of California, Los Angeles (UCLA), David Geffen School of Medicine and the University of California, San Francisco (UCSF), School of Medicine and residency at a hospital affiliated with Brown University.
+Dr. Aleksandar Curcin is a spine surgery and orthopedics/orthopedic surgery specialist in Coos Bay, OR.
+Dr. Curcin's patients gave him an average rating of 3.0 out of 5 stars.
+He is in-network for Medicare insurance.
+After attending the University of California, Los Angeles (UCLA), David Geffen School of Medicine and the University of California, San Francisco (UCSF), School of Medicine, he completed his residency training at a hospital affiliated with Brown University.

 Clinical interests: Sports Health, Hip Problems, Wrist Problems, Elbow Problems, Shoulder Problems, Fractures, Knee ...
 (Read more)